How I creatively tackled the long AI response latency

-Chegg, a leading higher-education platform with millions of subscribers, revamped its Q&A product in 2023 to leverage generative AI for personalized study help.
-Before the streaming mechanism of AI responses was in place, users faced up to a 45-second wait for AI-generated answers, which had huge risk of user drop-off.
-As the sole designer, I leveraged my expertise in motion design and strong logical thinking to address this challenge successfully.
+Chegg is a leading online higher education platform with millions of subscribers.
+In 2023, it transformed its Q&A web app into an AI-powered chat experience.
+Before the streaming mechanism of AI responses was in place, users faced up to a 45-second wait, which had huge risk of user drop-off.
+I addressed this challenge successfully with creativity and strong logical thinking.

 My role